All Products

 provisioner

 Set the value to diskplugin.csi.alibabacloud.com.
-This specifies that the provisioner plug-in for Alibaba Cloud disks is used to create the StorageClass.
+This value specifies that the provisioner plug-in for Alibaba Cloud disks is used to create the StorageClass.

 type